mllite/sklearn2sql-demo/notebooks/database_limitations.md

 Upper case of lower case forced by the database can be a source of lookup errors.

-Database vendors : Naming objects is a user freedom.
+Database vendors : Naming objects is a user freedom and is a recommneded way of reflecting object semantics.
 Please get rid of this too 1900's feature !!!!